mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### match_at_most_one

-Output up to one line of input when the input consists of up to one line; otherwise, return `1`.
+Output up to one line of input if the input consists of up to one line; otherwise, return `1`.

 ```
 $ echo -n | match_at_most_one